 NSF does not normally support technical assistance, pilot plant efforts, research requiring security classification, the development of products for commercial marketing, or market research for a particular project or invention.
 Research with disease-related goals, including work on the etiology, diagnosis or treatment of physical or mental disease, abnormality, or malfunction in human beings or animals, is normally not supported.
 Animal models of such conditions or the development or testing of drugs or other procedures for their treatment also are not eligible for support.
-However, research in bioengineering, with diagnosis- or treatment-related goals, that applies engineering principles to problems in biology and medicine while advancing engineering knowledge is eligible for support.
-Bioengineering research to aid persons with disabilities also is eligible.
+However, research in bioengineering or information technology, with diagnosis- or treatment-related goals, that applies engineering or computer science principles to problems in biology and medicine while advancing engineering or computer science knowledge is eligible for support.
+Bioengineering and assistive information technology research to aid persons with disabilities also is eligible.